-The project group Art in the Underground has been running the project space station urbaner kulturen in a former shop near Kaulsdorf-Nord station since 2014, two stops away from Cottbusser Platz station, towards the city centre.
+The project group Art in the Underground has been running the project space station urbaner kulturen in a former shop on Kastanienboulevard near Cottbusser Platz station (from 2014 until 2016 near Kaulsdorf-Nord station).
 The space has accumulated a core audience during the last two years of activities and it is vital to the project as a contact point for residents, initiatives and artists and as a way of communicating the work locally and as a stimulus for people engaged „outside“ in the periphery.
 It has functioned so far as a homebase, an address, meeting point and place for debates and presentations, as an archive, as plant storage for gardeners and now and then as a studio space to produce work.

-The space has 170 m2, of which 100 m2 are exhibition and/or production space, the rest is WC, kitchen, work and/or storage space.
+The space has 80 m2 exhibition and/or production space, toilet, kitchen, work and/or storage space.
 Technical equipment, supervision and the necessary basic infrastructure is provided for exhibitions and presentations.

 The Underground stations, station urbaner kulturen and the area of open land will create the corners of an imaginary triangle for the competition, places to be connected by the selected artistic interventions both physically and mentally.
 It is possible for example that the realisation of a selected work or project begins in the Underground, continues on the open land and is mediated in the station urbaner kulturen.